viet34tqc/notebook/interview.md

 - Use `lodash.cloneDeep`

-## useState rules
+## Rules of hooks

-Only call Hooks at the top level.
-You shouldn't call `useState` in loop, conditions Only call Hooks inside React function components
+- Only call Hooks at the top level.
+You shouldn't call `useState` in loop, conditions
+- Only call Hooks inside React function components
+- Whenever we have connected useState and useEffect hooks, it’s a good opportunity to extract them into a custom hook:

-`useState` doens't merge objects when the state is updated.
+- `useState` doens't merge objects when the state is updated.
 It replaces them.
+- Don't use `async` with callback function in `useEffect`.
+It can work fine if you have only one `useEffect`.
+However, if you have multiple `useEffect`, you could run into race conditon.

 When there is an update action (ex: click event).